Equal Friction Method

 1. Compute the air volume in every room and branch

-Use the actual heat, cooling or air quality requirements for the rooms and calculate the required air volume - q.
+Use the actual heat, cooling or air quality requirements for the rooms and calculate required air volume flow - q.

-2. Compute the total volume in the system
+2. Compute the total volume flow in the system

 Make a simplified diagram of the system like the one above.

-Use 1) to summarize and accumulate the total volume - qtotal - in the system.
+Use 1) to summarize and accumulate total air volume flow - qtotal - in the system.

 Note!
-Be aware that maximum load conditions almost never occurs in all of the rooms at the same time.
-Avoid over-sizing the main system by multiplying the accumulated volume with a factor less than one (This is probably the hard part - and for larger systems sophisticated computer-assisted indoor climate calculations are often required).
+Be aware that maximum load conditions almost never occurs in all rooms at the same time.
+Avoid over-sizing the main system by multiplying the accumulated volume with a factor less than one (this is probably the hard part - and for larger systems sophisticated computer-assisted indoor climate calculations are often required).

-3. Determine the maximum acceptable airflow velocity in the main ducts
+3. Determine maximum acceptable airflow velocities in the main ducts

-Select the maximum velocity in the main duct on basis of the application environment.
-To avoid disturbing noise levels - keep maximum velocities within experienced limits:
+Determine maximum velocity in the main ducts on basis of application environment.
+To avoid unacceptable noise levels - keep maximum velocities within limits

 - comfort systems - air velocity 4 to 7 m/s (13 to 23 ft/s)